Merlin Nomad Jacket Review – 800 Miles Later

 Aimed at naked, retro and adventure riders, Merlin Bike Gear‘s Explorer collection blends a traditional/retro aesthetic with contemporary technology.
 As a member of the Merlin Biker Collective, I’ve had the Merlin Nomad Explorer jacket since the beginning of 2022.

 Across two road trips covering over 800 road miles, I’ve put this stylish waxed cotton jacket through its paces.
-Thanks to the UK climate, I managed to ride in nearly all reasonable weather and as well as barely permissible riding conditions.
+Thanks to the UK climate, I rode in nearly all reasonable riding weather conditions — and some not reasonable.

 The Nomad performed admirably – much in the way riders acquainted with the brand have come to expect.